Aethor/nintent/report.md

 * Exact accuracy : Exact accuracy is the ratio of predicted trees that are _exactly equals_ to gold trees.
 This is a very harsh metric.
 * Labeled Bracketing Precision, Recall and F1 : This metric is based of the number of spans correctly labeled.
 Labeled Bracketing Recall is based on the number of spans of the gold tree present and correctly labeled in the predicted tree, while Labeled Bracketing Precision is based on the number of correcty predicted spans labels of the predicted tree.

+## Experimental setup

+We implement our model using pytorch.
+We train our model for 15 epochs, with a learning rate of $1e-5$, using the Adam optimizer.

 ## Results